ahamidi/conduit-connector-template/README.md

 * A [README template](/README_TEMPLATE.md)

 ### How to use
-* On this repository's main page, click the "Use this template"
+* On this repository's main page, click "Use this template"
 * Enter the information about your repository
 * Once your repository has been generated, clone it
 * After cloning, run `./setup.sh <module name here>` (for example: